Oxbian/BlogGenerator/README.md

 This project only has `python-dotenv` as dependencies for loading environment variable into python.

-## Trouble & help

-If you have any troube you can contact me by email, matrix, or open an issue.
-If you are a beginner prefer using email, thanks.

-- Email: oxbian.noch@simplelogin.com
-- Matrix: @oxbian:matrix.org

 ## License

 This project is under the GPLV3 license.
 You can use, modify, as long as the copy is opensource under the GPLV3 too.